 Finance oversees the finances of RFCUNY and its subsidiaries.
 Finance department staff prepare consolidated financial statements, maintain general ledgers, oversee all financial transactions, and generate various reports for management.
 The department manages all investments, corporate payroll functions, insurance, accounts receivable, and handles the issuance of all RFCUNY payments.
 Finance contributes directly to campus finances by calculating and negotiating Facilities & Administrative (F&A) rates.

-Grants & Contracts is responsible for managing nearly 4,000 active sponsored projects on behalf of CUNY colleges and professional schools, as well as for Grants Plus clients.
+Grants & Contracts is responsible for managing nearly 4,000 active sponsored projects on behalf of CUNY colleges and professional schools.
 Grants & Contracts manages all projects from inception to completion.
 The department shares responsibility for engaging in numerous program and financial audits that emerge.
 Staff is organized in teams, each consisting of a project administrator (PA) and an assistant PA.
 Each team is responsible for overseeing every facet of a portfolio that averages 200 projects.
 Grants & Contracts works closely with campus grants officers to develop automated reports that will benefit the colleges in their reporting and oversight requirements.

 Human Resources is responsible for all employee-related matters, both at the central office and for all 13,000 annual Full-time and Part-time field staff.
 Responsibilities include wages and fringe benefits (pension, health insurance, etc.), leaves management, recruitment and orientation, discipline, investigations, visas, affirmative action, retirement, background checks, enforcement of labor law, union negotiations and contract management, and more.